product-science/docs/docs/website-docs/device-set-up-android.md

 ### 2. Log in with your PS Tool credentials

-To log in to PS Companion app, you can use the same credentials you created while registering at productscience.app or use Google authentication.
+To login to PS Companion app, you can use the same credentials you created while registering at productscience.app or use Google authentication.

 [Click here](https://productscience.app/recovery-token) if you forgot your credentials.

 [Click here](https://productscience.app/sign-up-trial) if you don't have an account yet.

 ### 3. Make sure tracing is enabled
-Individual phones may have different ways to do this, but these are general guidelines. **Please review these settings even if you are familiar with trace recording on Android, there are some specific settings**
+Individual phones may have different ways to do this, but these are general guidelines. **Please review these settings even if you are familiar with trace recording on Android devices, there are some specific settings.**

-For complete documentation, see the [Official Android Documentation](https://developer.android.com/studio/debug/dev-options)
+For complete documentation, see the [Official Android Documentation](https://developer.android.com/studio/debug/dev-options).

 #### Enable developer options and USB debugging

-- Settings &gt; About Phone &gt; Software information &gt; Build Number
+- Settings &gt; About phone &gt; Software information &gt; Build number
-- Tap the Build Number option __7 times__
+- Tap the Build number option __7 times__

 ![enable-developer-settings](../images/dev-options.png)

 #### Enable tracing and adjust corresponding settings

-- Settings &gt; System &gt; Developer Options &gt; Debugging section &gt; System Tracing
+- Settings &gt; System &gt; Developer options &gt; Debugging section &gt; System Tracing
-- Make sure to turn off all options in __Categories__ except 'view: View System' and 'sched: CPU Scheduling'.
+- Make sure to turn off all options in __Categories__ except 'sched: CPU Scheduling' and 'view: View System'

 ![enable-tracing](../images/enable-tracing.png)

 - Set __Per-CPU buffer size__ to maximum
 - Enable __Long traces__
-- Enable __Show Quick Settings tile__.
-This will add Record Trace tile to the Quick Settings panel.
+- Enable __Show Quick Settings tile__ - this will add the Record Trace tile to the Quick Settings panel

 <div style="text-align: center;">
   <img src="../images/quick-settings.png" alt="quick-settings" width="300"/>